MR

 Vanguard Canada All-in-One ETFs: VEQT Stock Overview

-Launched on January 29, 2019, VEQT is the product of Vanguard Canada, one of the popular All-in-One ETFs providers in Canada.
+Launched on January 29, 2019, VEQT is the product of Vanguard Canada, one of Canada’s popular All-in-One ETFs providers.
 It is also one of the world’s stocks and fixed-income managers, managing more than $6 trillion in assets.

-Vanguard Canada All-in-One ETFs are revolutionary products that simplify the investment process by providing long-term capital growth through bonds and stocks.
+Vanguard Canada All-in-One ETFs are revolutionary products that simplify investment by providing long-term capital growth through bonds and stocks.

 However, of all the All-in-One ETFs of Vanguard Canada, only VEQT has 100% equity allocation, making it the most aggressive portfolio.